- Borrow BTC with up to 50% collateral

 In other words, it’s generally not for noobs.

-To understand how bitcoin loans work, you’ll need to understand what bitcoin is and how it works.
-Bitcoin is a cryptocurrency that operates entirely online.
-It’s decentralized, so no particular organization, individual or country controls it.
-This allows bitcoin users to make direct transactions among one another without a third party — like a bank — getting involved.
+To understand how bitcoin loans work, you’ll need to understand what bitcoin is.
+Basically, bitcoin is a cryptocurrency that operates entirely online.
+It’s decentralized, meaning no particular organization, individual or country controls it.
+This allows bitcoin users to make direct transactions between one another without a third party — like a bank — getting involved.

 On a basic level, bitcoin loans work like your standard term loan: It’s borrowed money that you pay back plus interest and fees over a predetermined period of time.
-You can pay it back in fixed installments or all at once, depending on your lender or your preferences.
+You pay it back in fixed installments depending on your loan agreement.
 You can also get bitcoin lines of credit and short-term bitcoin loans.

 That’s where most of the similarities end.
 Because bitcoin isn’t affiliated with any central government or banking institution, your typical bitcoin loan will be from other bitcoin users.
 You’ll also need to factor any commission on the current exchange rate into your fees.

 The easiest way to get a bitcoin loan is through a peer-to-peer platform that connects investors with borrowers, usually for a fee.
 To borrow through a bitcoin loan platform, you first need to set up an account and wait for verification.

 Bitcoin lenders don’t rely on the typical ways of judging your creditworthiness, such as your credit score or debt-to-income ratio.
 Instead, platforms give you a trust score — sometimes called a credit score or rating — based on how much they’re able to verify about your identity and financial history.
 To get a high trust score, you might need to submit extensive documentation.